ersatzavian/LPS25H/README.md

 ### Constructor

-The constructor takes two arguments to instantiate the class: a pre-configured I&sup2;C bus and the sensor’s I&sup2;C address.
+The constructor takes two arguments to instantiate the class: a pre-config ured I&sup2;C bus and the sensor’s I&sup2;C address.
 The I&sup2;C address is optional and defaults to 0xB8 (8-bit address).

 ```squirrel
 const LPS25H_ADDR = 0xBA;    // non-default 8-bit I2C Address for LPS25H (SA0 pulled high)